Alora; Climara; Delestrogen; Depo-Estradiol; Divigel; Elestrin; Estrace; Estrogel; Evamist; Femring; Menostar; Minivelle; Vivelle-Dot

 - Use estrogens with or without progestin for the shortest time needed at the lowest useful dose.

-- It is used when the ovaries have been taken out, are not working the right way, or have stopped working.
+- It is used to add estrogen to the body when the ovaries have been taken out or do not work the right way.

 - It may be given to your child for other reasons.
 Talk with the doctor.